 Of course the best viewing place is in the Arctic Circle, but the Northern Lights are occasionally visible from Britain.
 On rare occasions they are visible as far south as the Mediterranean.

 Lancaster University’s AuroraWatch has a gallery of images that testify to the visibility of the Aurora in places like Folkestone and Staffordshire.
 The photographs show awe-inspiring displays of green and red light rampaging above the roof tops and television aerials.
-Read the rest of this entry
+Continue reading The Northern Lights in Britain

 The sighting of a Tufted Puffin in the Oare Marshes nature reserve on the Swale estuary has still to be officially verified, but hordes of twitchers are heading to Kent in hope of a glimpse.
 It would be the first sighting of this North Pacific Ocean species in Britain.
 One theory for its appearance so far from home is that melting Arctic ice is creating a new corridor for seabirds to move from one ocean to another.
 Another explanation is that it’s an escapee from Living Coasts in Torquay.
 The Tufted Puffin is a striking bird with blond head plumes and a thick red bill.
 See Wikipedia